QuantEcon/lecture-source-py/source/rst/likelihood_ratio_process.rst

     π1, π2 = 0.2, 0.8

-Next we generate paths of the likelihood ratio process :math:`L_t` and the posteior :math:`\pi_t` for a history drawn as i.i.d. draws from density :math:`f`.
+Next we generate paths of the likelihood ratio process :math:`L_t` and the posteior :math:`\pi_t` for a history drawn as IID draws from density :math:`f`.

 .. code-block:: python3